-5.2.3 Software and drivers description
+5.2.3 Software menu

-The menu lists the drivers and applications that are available for this motherboard.
+The software menu shows the applications and other software that the motherboard supports.
+The highlighted items indicate that they are available for your motherboard.
 Simply click on a specific item then follow the installation wizard to install it.